azamora2/W251/HW7/README.md

 ## look at my S3 bucket
 -https://andresito-cos-standard-x95.s3.us-south.cloud-object-storage.appdomain.cloud/
--Mount everything just like for homework3 but be mindful of assigning the right Us location when doing the final mount command
+- Mount everything just like for homework3 but be mindful of assigning the right Us location when doing the final mount command
 ### Questions
 * Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?
 A mobilenet SSD(single shot multibox detector) based face detector with pretrained model provided, powered by tensorflow object detection api, trained by WIDERFACE dataset.It achieves 99% accuracy.